swaptacular/swpt_trade/README.md

 FLUSH_PROCESSES=2
 FLUSH_PERIOD=1.5

-# Worker servers should periodically make scheduled HTTP requests
+# Worker servers should periodically perform scheduled HTTP
-# to fetch currency info doucments.
-The specified number of
+# requests to fetch debtor info doucments.
+The specified number
-# processes ("$HTTP_FETCH_PROCESSES") will be spawned to do this
+# of processes ("$HTTP_FETCH_PROCESSES") will be spawned to do
-# job (default 1).
+# this job (default 1).
 Each process will open a maximum number
 # of "$HTTP_FETCH_CONNECTIONS" parallel HTTP connections, and
 # will give up after not receiving a response
 # for "$HTTP_FETCH_TIMEOUT" seconds.
 Note that
 # HTTP_FETCH_PROCESSES can be set to 0, in which case, the
-# container will not try to fetch any currency info doucments.
+# container will not try to fetch any debtor info doucments.
 # The "$HTTP_FETCH_PERIOD" value specifies the number of seconds
 # to wait between two sequential database queries to obtain
 # scheduled HTTP fetches whose time to be performed has